 - Good kitchen designers will always insist on measuring your home first.
 Any designer willing to accept someone else’s measurements is at best irresponsible and at worst incompetent.
 Designers need to measure themselves and see your home BEFORE they begin working on designs.
 Never work with a kitchen designer that doesn’t insist on this.

 - Do not insist on your timeline for work and materials.
 The length of time a project takes shouldn’t vary that much from one competent contractor or cabinet dealer to another.
 The homeowner has little control over timelines and being insistent that things are completed when you want them could translate into your selecting people to work with that are simply telling you what you want to hear.
 Honesty is what you should be looking for.
 The people giving you realistic competition dates usually meet them, while people that tell you what you want to hear will never give you honest answers.

-Paul, Julie, Ed, John, Lauren, Tom, and Stacia
+Paul, Julie, Ed, Chris, John, Lauren, Tom, and Stacia

 Main Line Kitchen Design